7 Author Shoutouts – Authors We Recommend

-Here are seven author shoutouts for this week.
-Discover a new favorite author and explore their collection of books.
+Here are seven Author Shoutouts for this week.
+Find your favorite author or discover a new author and explore their collection of books.

 At the age of 54, he has added The Silver Arrow and The Golden Swift to his collection of children’s books, while also contributing to the screenplay of The Map of Tiny Perfect Things, a film adaptation of his own short story.